billthefarmer/blog/blog/content/post/resurrecting-dos-app.md

 If the key is not a normal key, return zero, set a flag, and don't read the event.
 Next time around read the event and return the code.
-The conio library return different codes for special keys if the shit or alt keys are pressed and the app uses this, so add an offset if this is the case.
+The conio library returned different codes for special keys if the shift or alt keys are pressed and the app uses this, so add an offset if this is the case.

 ![Cadec][9]

-## Console output
+### Console output

 The console window which pops up when starting a console app is the wrong dimensions for this app which was written for full screen, which